ontodev/gizmos/README.md

 * missing index on `stanza` column
 * full IRIs that use a base defined in `prefix`

 All errors are logged, and if errors are found, the command will exit with status code `1`.
+Only the first 10 messages about specific rows in the `statements` table are logged to save time.
+If you wish to override this, use the `--limit <int>`/`-l <int>` option.
+To print all messages, include `--limit none`.

 ### `gizmos.export`